Resources for

 Teaching Your Pet to Love Being Handled

 Did you know we offer Fear Free sessions?
-These sessions are designed to give you the skills to work on veterinary husbandry at home, and keep your pet comfortable during veterinary exams.
-These sessions could include nail trims, grooming, medication administration and more!
+These sessions are designed to give you the skills to work on veterinary husbandry at home and keep your pet comfortable during veterinary exams.
+These sessions could include nail trims, grooming, medication administration, and more!

-Puppy Biting and Prevention
+Puppy Biting & Prevention

 Crate Training